 Staff employment termination payments included redundancy and severence payments for 2 employees.
-The settlement costs of IRC Hearing OoSoft (job evaluation system) dispute with USU were expensed in 2022-2023.
+The settlement costs of IRC Hearing Oosoft dispute with USU were expensed in 2022-2023.
 ELE expenses exceeded budget by \$28k and staff training expenses exceeded budget by \$90k.